johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature updates

 - **Extending support for viewing MIP Protected PDF Files to different sovereignties (including GCCH).** Sovereign cloud customers (including GCCH) will be able to open MIP protected PDF content in Microsoft Edge.
-This change will be available in the Microsoft Edge built-in PDF reader powered by Adobe Acrobat and the legacy Microsoft Edge PDF engine.
+This change is available in the Microsoft Edge built-in PDF reader powered by Adobe Acrobat and the legacy Microsoft Edge PDF engine.

-- **Non-special scheme URL handling.** Non-special scheme URL handling is updated to become compliant with the URL Standard (https://url.spec.whatwg.org/).
-This change has site compatibility impacts which may require changes to your web sites.
+- **Non-special scheme URL handling.** Nonspecial scheme URL handling is updated to become compliant with the URL Standard (https://url.spec.whatwg.org/).
+This change has site compatibility impacts which might require changes to your web sites.
 For more information and web developer guidance, see http://bit.ly/url-non-special.

 - **Deprecate ‘textprediction’ attribute.** Removes support for the ‘textprediction’ HTML attribute, which is a nonstandard attribute that's used to enable or disable the browser-based Text Prediction feature for long-form text inputs.
 Instead, use the standardized ‘writingsuggestions’ attribute, which functions similarly to ‘textprediction’, but also applies to other writing-assistance features that browsers may provide.
 Sites that explicitly set ‘textprediction’ to ‘true’ or ‘false’ can instead set ‘writingsuggestions’ to the same value.
 For more information, see [Writing suggestions](https://html.spec.whatwg.org/multipage/interaction.html#writing-suggestions) in the HTML specification.

 - **Scareware blocker.** Scareware blocker in Microsoft Edge is your AI powered shield designed to protect you and your users from scareware attacks.
-Once enabled, scareware blocker uses machine learning (ML) to identify and block these scams, keeping you safe as you browse the web. **Note:** This experience is in preview and users can opt in via Edge Settings, under `edge://settings/privacy`, Scareware is located under “Security”.
+Once enabled, scareware blocker uses machine learning (ML) to identify and block these scams, keeping you safe as you browse the web. **Note:** This experience is in preview and users can opt in via Microsoft Edge Settings, under `edge://settings/privacy`, Scareware is located under “Security”.

 - **Remove policy used for legacy same site behavior.** In Microsoft Edge version 80, we introduced the [LegacySameSiteCookieBehaviorEnabledForDomainList](/deployedge/microsoft-edge-policies#legacysamesitecookiebehaviorenabledfordomainlist) policy to revert the SameSite behavior of cookies to legacy behavior on the specified domains.
-The [LegacySameSiteCookieBehaviorEnabledForDomainList](https://learn.microsoft.com/en-us/deployedge/microsoft-edge-policies#legacysamesitecookiebehaviorenabledfordomainlist) policy will be obsolete in Microsoft Edge version 133.
+The [LegacySameSiteCookieBehaviorEnabledForDomainList](/deployedge/microsoft-edge-policies#legacysamesitecookiebehaviorenabledfordomainlist) policy is obsolete in Microsoft Edge version 133.

 - **Updated Downloads UI to Improve Performance.** The Downloads UI has been completely rewritten to improve performance.
 Customer-facing functionality and UX from previous releases remain the same.